practice area bg MOBILE practice area bg scaled

 Recorded statements can also impact comparative negligence under Florida Statute §768.81.
 If you make statements suggesting you were partially at fault, such as not noticing a hazard or delaying repairs, insurers may use that to argue your recovery should be reduced.

 They are also commonly used to challenge the severity or cause of damage.
 Early statements describing injuries or property damage as “minor” or uncertain can later be used to dispute more serious findings identified through medical treatment or expert inspections.
+Once you give a detailed account, insurers may treat it as final and argue that any later clarification is inconsistent, even when additional damage or injuries become apparent over time.
+For these reasons, recorded statements should be handled carefully to avoid unintentionally weakening your claim.

 What Happens If You Make Mistakes in a Recorded Statement?